Mapped: How American Airlines plane collided with army helicopter near DC airport

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The American Airlines regional jet was on the final approach to Ronald Reagan National Airport in Washington, D.C., when it collided midair with a military Black Hawk helicopter shortly before 9 p.m.
-Wednesday claiming the lives of 67 people/
+The American Airlines regional jet was on the final approach to Ronald Reagan National Airport., when it collided midair with a military Black Hawk helicopter shortly before 9 p.m.
+Wednesday claiming the lives of 67 people.

-So far, 28 bodies of the 67 people who died have been recovered from the river.
+So far, 40 bodies have been recovered from the Potomac River near Washington, D.C., as the names of the victims are being released by loved ones and officials.

-The crew operating the helicopter was “fairly experienced,” according to Defense Secretary Pete Hegseth.
-Transportation Secretary Sean Duffy said that the incident was “preventable.”

-The National Transport Safety Board is leading the investigation and officials said they couldn’t rule out whether human factors or mechanical factors were contributed.
-“It’s too soon to tell,” the board’s Todd Inman said.
+Two “black boxes” have also been recovered from the wreckage, with a cockpit voice recorder and a flight data recorder taken for lab analysis, the National Transportation Safety Board said.

-Jennifer Homendy, chair of NTSB, said: “We’re here to assure the American people that we are going to leave no stone unturned in this investigation.”
+Jennifer Homendy, chair of NTSB, said Thursday: “We’re here to assure the American people that we are going to leave no stone unturned in this investigation.”

+Questions have been raised about staffing and safety at the airport’s air traffic control after reports that one controller clocked off early, according to the New York Times.

+The newspaper also reported that the helicopter may not have been traveling along its approved flight path.

 Airport is closest to the capital